kyra-chang/artsapp/README.md

         wsgi.py
         __init__.py
 ```
+All these files, made by `django-admin startproject`, is the whole block of our web app.

+The thing we're going to do is mainly in the **aC_bookfest** folder, made by `django-admin startapp`.

+* We define all objects called `Models` – this is a place in which we will define our components that will appear in our website.

+* A view is a place where we put the "logic" of our application.
+It will request information from the `model` you created before and pass it to a `template`. `Views` are just Python functions.

+* Django `template` tags allow us to transfer Python-like things into HTML, so you can build dynamic websites faster.
+   Currently we haven't built any html file in aC_bookfest yet, that'll be discussed how we build the platform later.

+The folder **artistiCal** you see on this page is more like the backstage page, which we may not need now.

 * `manage.py` is a script that helps with management of the site.
 With it we will be able (amongst other things) to start a web server on our computer without installing anything else.

 * The `settings.py` file contains the configuration of your website.

 * `urls.py` file contains a list of patterns used by urlresolver.

 The folder **.ebextensions** is for using **EB CLI** to communicate local file with the AWS system.